-Are you wondering what an SEO copywriter is, how much you can make and if taking the career plunge is right for you?
+Are you wondering what an SEO writer is, how much you can make and if taking the career plunge is right for you?

 I’ve answered 23 of the most common questions I hear about the SEO copywriting profession.
 Enjoy!